Jon Berti Player Props: Marlins vs. Rays

 - Berti is hitting .292 with 10 doubles, two triples, two home runs and 16 walks.

-- In 76 games played this year, he has homered in only two of them.
+- In 77 games played this season, he has homered in only two of them.

-- Berti has picked up an RBI in 18.4% of his games this year, with more than one RBI in 5.3% of his games.
+- In 18.2% of his games this season, Berti has had at least one RBI.
+He's picked up more than one in 5.2%.

-- He has scored in 25 of 76 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.